25|26 Faculty

 Being the Valedictorian of graduating class, traveled to the United States with the International Group of Performers in 1998.
 She worked and performed with the Carolina Ballet and was also teaching gymnastics and ballet to children.
 In 2000, danced for the movie “A Parent’s Guide to Ballet”.
 In 2002 Anna started a professional teaching career at places like Cary Ballet Conservatory, Florida Dance Theater, and Southern Florida College.
 During this time she staged many classical ballets and choreographed original ballet, character dances, and contemporary pieces.
 Anna had the opportunity to coach and take students to YAGP.
 Some of her students now perform on stages such as NYC Ballet, Atlanta Ballet, Carolina Ballet, and Los Angeles Ballet among many others.

-CHANTIA L. ROBINSON has received professional dance training since the tender age of 2.
-As an Atlanta native with goals to master skills in both business and performing arts, she received her Bachelor of Arts Degree in English and a minor in dance, and a Master’s Degree in HR Management.
-She has also performed in numerous choreography showcases, concerts, and festivals with Atlanta Ballet, Spelman Dance Theatre, Modern Atlanta Dance Festival, Dance Canvas, Alvin Ailey, and more.
-She was a mentor for the Dance Talent Component for Usher’s New Look Foundation as well.
+CHANTIA L. ROBINSON has received professional dance training since the age of 2.
+She received dance instruction at both McClendon School of Dance and Atlanta Centre for Dance Education.
+She received her Bachelor of Arts Degree in English and a minor in dance, and a Master’s Degree in HR Management.
+She has performed in choreography showcases, concerts, and festivals with Atlanta Ballet, Spelman Dance Theatre, Modern Atlanta Dance Festival, Dance Canvas, Alvin Ailey, and more.
+She was a participant in the Dance Talent Component for Usher’s New Look Foundation.
 In 2010, she gained a credited role as a dancer in Tyler Perry’s For Colored Girls.
-She started teaching dance at the Atlanta Ballet Centre for Dance Education and furthered her experience with the Dance Institute of Washington where she has taught all divisions: Pre-Dance, Community, Pre-Professional, Adult Classes, and Senior Citizen Outreach initiatives in the Columbia Heights community of Washington, D.C.
-Since 2008, she choreographs annual Spring Concert pieces for dance organizations in both Washington, DC, and Atlanta, GA.
+She started teaching ballet classes at the Atlanta Ballet Centre for Dance Education and furthered her teaching experiences with the Dance Institute of Washington where she taught all divisions: Pre-Dance, Community, Pre-Professional, Adult Classes, and Senior Citizen Outreach initiatives in Washington, D.C.
+Ms. Robinson has choreographed annual Spring Concert pieces for dance organizations in both Washington, DC, and Atlanta, GA.
 Her choreography of a trio “Nostalgia” was presented at the following locations: Institute of Peace, the French Embassy for the 25th DIW Anniversary Gala featuring Dance Theatre of Harlem, and during a collaborative workshop with the National Symphony Orchestra.
-In 2019, she choreographed an award-winning lyrical piece “The Kids Are Alright” for Kimmestry.
-It was Kimmestry’s first lyrical piece and it received an outstanding High Gold award.
-She has always placed her vision and passion for dance within her students and continues to motivate and inspire others through her ongoing dance endeavors.
-She wants to keep sharing her love for dance with youth in dance studios and community outreach initiatives.
+In 2019, she choreographed an award-winning lyrical piece for Kimmestry.
+In 2024, she choreographed for Atlanta Ballet’s Inaugural Dance for Joy Summer programming.
+In 2025, she also choreographed for Atlanta Ballet’s Inaugural Adult Dance Intensive.
+She continues to share her gift of dance to youth and adults in the metro Atlanta area.

 Dancing since the age of six, LAY'LA (LIE-YAY-LA) KESI ROGERS is a Chicago-born - Las Vegas native.
 Lay'la attended the University of Nevada, Las Vegas, where she danced professionally with the Red Desert Dance Co. & West Las Vegas Arts Center while receiving a BFA in Dance Performance & Choreography.
 She went on to graduate from New York University, with an MA/MFA dual degree from Steinhardt School of Education & Tisch School of the Performing Arts, Lay'la has dedicated her career as a dance scholar to researching, creating, & implementing anti-racist and holistic dance pedagogy.
 In 2019, Lay'la had the honor of presenting twice; one in the form of a curriculum, Intercultural Pedagogy in Community Engagement (IPCE), founded on the integration of technical dance skills, student cultural heritage, and community engagement; and the other in the form of a proposal entitled, Reassessing the Dance Educators scope on Cultural integration: Retaining Students of Color in the dance classroom at the National Dance Educators Organization Conference (NDEO).
 Layla utilizes her gifts as a dance scholar to continue to bring awareness and allyship to causes such as BLM, women's rights, & LGBTQ+ rights in the most creative ways possible.
 Lay'la worked as the Inaugural IP Rights and Arts Management Associate for the Merce Cunningham Trust and danced professionally throughout the city of New York, working with choreographers Hope Boykin and André Zachary.
 Lay’la most recently worked for the Stephen Petronio Company as the company’s General Manager, but now lives and dances in Atlanta.